Deepte01/Conversation_Analysis/README.md

 Moreover, distinct transcript files are generated for different topics and saved under the "outputs" folder for further analysis.
 Finally, the proper use of asynchronous functions ensures the application runs efficiently without blocking the event loop.

-### Summarize Transcripts
+### Summarize Key Points From Transcripts

-To summarize the transcripts generated in the "outputs" folder, we start by taking transcript file name from the outputs folder and the language to generate the response in.
+To summarize key points from the transcripts generated in the "outputs" folder, we start by taking transcript file name from the outputs folder and the language to generate the response in.
 A prompt template is defined such that the contents of the file and the user selected language are included.
 This prompt is then given as input to the OpenAI GPT-3.5 Turbo model, and the API response is printed onto the console.

 ### Question and Answering